Sirtuin Activation and Longevity in Cats

-• Many “cancer-like” signs (weight loss, hiding, appetite drift) also come from dental pain, kidney disease, arthritis, or GI disease.
+• Most "cancer-like" signs are common problems first: weight loss, hiding, and appetite drift also come from dental pain, kidney disease, arthritis, or GI disease.

-• Use a symptom-first approach: document what changed first, then pursue diagnostics before adding new supplements.
+• Diagnose before you supplement: document what changed first, then pursue testing before adding anything new.

-• Track week over week: weight, appetite score, water intake estimate, litter box output, jump frequency, and play tolerance.
+• Track week over week: weight, appetite score, water intake, litter-box output, jump frequency, and play tolerance show "less interested" versus "less capable."

-• Avoid common mistakes: stacking multiple longevity products, changing diets rapidly, or delaying imaging/biopsy when recommended.
+• Avoid the common mistakes: don't stack longevity products, don't change diets rapidly, and don't delay recommended imaging or biopsy.

-• If cancer is suspected or confirmed, coordinate any supportive plan with the primary veterinarian and ask your oncologist.
+• If cancer is suspected or confirmed: coordinate any supportive plan with your primary veterinarian and ask your oncologist.

 When a cat starts losing weight, sleeping more, or “just not acting right,” the worry often turns to cancer.
 Those signs are real red flags, but they are also shared by many age-related problems that change how cells handle stress.
 Sirtuins are proteins that help regulate DNA repair, inflammation signaling, and energy use, and they are often discussed in the context of feline sirtuin activation and healthy aging (Mouchiroud, 2013).
 The key point is that this biology is about resilience under stress, not a home cure for tumors.